Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Enhance the visibility of the supplier’s performance

-When organizations do not have the data to check the performance of their supplier, supplier management will tend to be based on assumptions.
+When organizations do not have the data to check their supplier’s performance, supplier management will tend to be based on assumptions.

-If the organization monitors the performance of its supplier, the supplier will be obliged to do its best performance.
+If the organization monitors its supplier’s performance, the supplier will be obliged to do its best.

 2. Mitigate risks

-Insights into the supplier’s performance can help reduce business risk particularly, the increasing dependency of organizations on their key suppliers.
+Insights into the supplier’s performance can help reduce business risk, particularly their key suppliers’ increasing dependency on organizations.

 The risk can be financial or operational and it increases depending on the location or distance of the supplier from the organization.